cds-snc/gcds-docs/src/en/components/fieldset/design.md

 A fieldset combines the `<fieldset>` and `<legend>` elements to accessibly group together related form fields or components – without solely relying on visual layout.

-**The legend** provides the caption for the content of the group of form components.
+**The fieldset legend** provides the caption for the content of the group of form components.
 The content of the legend can be a short descriptive statement or a call to action.

-**The hint text** provides more context to the fieldset's content.
+**The fieldset hint** provides more context to the fieldset's content.

 **The component grouping** is made up of the elements of each component within the fieldset.